In this article, I’m going to show you my top picks for the best lawn mower.

 Another benefit of a rotary mower is that as the blade spins, it creates suction.

-This means it not only hoovers up grass clippings as you mow the lawn but you can also use it as a vacuum in the autumn and winter to remove fallen leaves off the lawn.
+This means it not only hoovers up grass clippings as you mow the lawn but you can also use it as a vacuum in the autumn and winter to remove fallen leaves off the lawn instead of a garden vacuum.
 This reduces worm activity and the resulting worm casts in the lawn.

 The downside to rotary mowers, however, is that because they ‘chop’ instead of ‘slice’, they cause more damage and stress to the grass.